 A Soulful Journey Among the Cultural & Wildlife Treasures of Two Himalayan Realms

-Please Note: The April 2015 earthquake in Nepal has not affected our itinerary—we are still running this trip, and your visit to Nepal is the best way to help the country recover!
+Please Note: The April 2015 earthquake in Nepal has not affected our itinerary—we are still running this trip in 2018, and your visit to Nepal is the best way to help the country recover!
 We hope you'll join us in that effort.

 Day 1: Kathmandu, Nepal

 Arrive in Kathmandu, the storied capital of Nepal.
 For centuries